Aqueduct Bridge (Potomac River): Second bridge

 Meanwhile, the Corps of Engineers reported in January 1887 that a new bridge could be constructed for $105,000 (the sum of money left over from the 1884 appropriation).
 With this money already in hand, no new legislation was needed.
 Bids for construction of the new bridge were received in March 1887, and a contract awarded to the Mt.
 Vernon Bridge Company.
 Work began in August.
 But extensive delays plagued the bridge.
 One reason for the delay was the need to obtain a new right-of-way from the Chesapeake and Ohio Canal, which the bridge would cross.
 Suit for the right-of-way was filed in December 1887, and the Chesapeake and Ohio Canal agreed to provide it (pending an appraisal) in January 1888.
-But work continued to be slow due to inefficient work practices by the contractor, delaying the opening until at least January 1889.
+Meanwhile, the contractor proved inefficient, delaying the opening until at least January 1889.
 A month later, about 600 ft of substructure had been laid, and 75 ft of superstructure.
 Construction problems delayed the opening of the bridge until June 1, 1889.

 In 1889, the northern arch in the Washington abutment was enlarged so that the Georgetown Branch of the Baltimore and Ohio Railroad could pass underneath.
-When that line was abandoned, Water Street NW was extended west through the passageway to the Washington Canoe Club.
-The empty lot before the canoe club had previously been occupied by Dempsey's Canoe Livery.
-The rest of the Georgetown Branch right-of-way is now occupied by the Capital Crescent Trail.
 One of the piers was replaced in 1900.

 In 1906, the Great Falls and Old Dominion Railroad (GF&OD) began to operate a single-track electric trolley line on a cantilever structure that the railroad had constructed on the bridge's west (upstream) side.
 In 1912, the GF&OD became the Great Falls Division of the new Washington and Old Dominion Railway.